kryan17/kryan17.github.io/Characters/629814CleaDuBoudoir.md

 __If asked when you were last in the dining room, if you're GUILTY say:__

 <p> Just after two o’clock.
 I cleared the lunch things away and washed them all up downstairs so they’d be ready for dinner.
-Since then, too busy taking care of the guests, who have been acting very strangely. </p>
+Since then, I've too busy taking care of the guests, who have been acting very strangely. </p>

 <h2> Act Two – The Poor Maid </h2>